 The concept of applying personal laws to marriages was initially introduced by Warren Hastings, the first Governor-General of British India, in 1772.
 This approach was adopted and followed by the British colonial administration throughout their governance in India.
 Post-independence, the Government of India chose to maintain this legal framework for marriages, indicating their intention to respect and not intrude upon religious beliefs.

-These laws are referred as communal pieces of legislation, and they can be categorized into different headings based on religion.
+These laws are referred to as communal legislation, and they can be categorized into different headings based on religion.

 Hindu Marriage Act 1955